fzalkow/mtd-alignment-tool/README.md

 you find CSV files for each saved alignment in the following directory: `app/static/data_ALIGNMENT-annotated`.

 The second type of modification concerns the metadata.
-In particular, you may change the start and end time positions of the theme occurrences, as well as transpositions.
+In particular, you may change the start and end time positions of the theme occurrences.
+Furhermore, you may edit transpositions by editing the file `app/static/transposition_corrected.json` or other metadata by editing the file `app/static/03_MTD-medium_new.csv`.
 To obtain these results, you have to execute the script:
 ```bash
 python 02_use_updates.py
 ```